 My Curriculum Plans: RC History

-I heard about RC History just over a year ago and started it last year.
-This curriculum studies world history from a Catholic perspective, from ancient times to modern.
+I heard about RC History just over a year ago and started their Connecting with History program last year.
+This program studies world history from a Catholic perspective, from ancient times to modern.
 It is meant to be a multi-grade program, so it’s divided into four time periods with four grade levels.
 Currently, we are doing the Beginner Level (roughly grades K-3).

 Last year, for grades 1-2, we covered Ancient Times (creation through to Roman times).
 This year, for grades 2-3, we’ll be studying Early Medieval Times (Jesus’ birth through to the Norman invasion, or about 1-1066 AD).